falcosecurity/evolution/README.md

 ### Retired

 Finally, repositories that are no longer maintained or relevant to The Falco Project will be retired definitively.
 Periodically, the maintainers clean up the [falcosecurity](https://github.com/falcosecurity) and move these projects to the [Falco Projects Retirement Home](https://github.com/falcosecurity-retire) GitHub's organization.

-## Maintainers

-The process to become a maintainer is documented in the [MAINTAINERS_GUIDELINES.md](https://github.com/falcosecurity/evolution/blob/master/MAINTAINERS_GUIDELINES.md) file.

-You can find the list of current maintainers in the [MAINTAINERS.md](./MAINTAINERS.md) file.

 ## Contributing